Dead People Server

 Roscoe Lee Browne (actor) -- Dead.
 Cancer.
 Died April 11, 2007.
 Born May 2, 1925.
 Saunders in Soap, narrator of the Babe movies, was a teacher and set a world record in track in the '50s, died on the same day as Kurt Vonnegut, Jr. IBDB IMDb

-Dave Brubeck (jazz performer and composer) -- Alive.
+Dave Brubeck (jazz pianist and composer) -- Dead.
+Heart failure (day before his 92nd birthday) Died December 5, 2012.
 Born December 6, 1920.
-Wanted to be a rancher.
+Wanted to be a rancher; instead, helped popularize jazz in America with pieces like "Take Five."
 Biography: It's About Time: The Dave Brubeck Story.
-Home Page IMDb
+Home Page twitter IMDb Obituary

 Carol Bruce (actress) -- Dead.
 Chronic obstructive pulmonary disease.
 Died October 9, 2007.
 Born November 15, 1919.
 Stage actress, Moma on WKRP in Cincinnati.
 IBDB IMDb Obituary FindAGrave